scottlawsonbc/audio-reactive-led-strip/README.md

 The visualization code currently supports up to 256 LEDs.
 Support for additional LEDs will be added in the near future.

 # License
-All code in this project is released under the MIT License.
+This project was developed by Scott Lawson and is released under the MIT License.